 - Also by Disney: an Italian Mickey Mouse story, not published in America, has an "Incan corkscrew," with a key inside that opens a doorway to a place where the "Sun sprouts."
 After opening the door, Mickey closes it instead of entering, and throws the key away, so the "secret remains with the Incans."

-- In issues 217 and 218 of Archie Comics Sonic The Hedgehog comics, Sonic and Bunnie find themselves stuck in the middle of a fight over an oil refinery.
+- In issues 217 and 218 of Sonic the Hedgehog (Archie Comics) comics, Sonic and Bunnie find themselves stuck in the middle of a fight over an oil refinery.
 Unable to choose between helping the local Dark Egg Legion chapter (led by Bunnie's beloved uncle) and the local group of Freedom Fighters (a bunch of fanatic Jerk Asses), they ultimately decide to just destroy the refinery, keeping either side from getting control of it.

-- Heavily subverted in Grandville.
+- Subverted in Grandville.
 Near the end of the story, the voice recording that all the characters fought over is shattered before anyone can hear its contents.
 The subversion comes from LeBrock behaving as if the recording is still intact and he was privy to its contents.
-The threat of revealing the recording, and using the few bits of information he has to back his bluff, is enough to drive The Prime Minister of Britain to suicide.
+The threat of revealing the recording, and using the few bits of information he has to back his bluff, is enough to drive the Prime Minister of Britain to suicide.

 - The battle segment of The Good, the Bad and the Ugly ends with Blondie and Tuco destroying the bridge (a Third Option the captain had suggested earlier) so that the armies will go elsewhere.